mikolajroszak/qsp-protocol-node/analyzers/README.md

 ## Registering analyzers

 After wrapping an analyzer, the latter must be registered in the [`config.yaml` file](../../config.yaml), under the `analyzers` entry.
 Analyzer-specific command-line attributes, in turn, are passed in by means of the `args` attribute.
-As an illustrarting snippet, registering `oyente` look as:
+As an illustrarting snippet, registering `mythril` look as:

 ```
 - analyzers:
-    - oyente:
+    - mythril:
         args: "--depthlimit 50 --looplimit 20"
-        storage_dir: ~/.oyente
+        storage_dir: ~/.mythril
         timeout_sec: 120
 ```